singnet/dev-portal/docs/ai-consumers/index.md

 You can quickly jump to a particular page or use the navigation on the page to read through them.

-**The Request for AI Portal (RFAI):** is a DApp through which end users and application developers request specific AI services they want added to the network and stake AGIX tokens as a reward for high-quality solutions.
+**The Request for AI Portal (RFAI):** is a DApp through which end users and application developers request specific AI services they want added to the network and reward AGIX tokens as a reward for high-quality solutions.